CLEAR-WS

 Perspectives on the above issues from under-represented countries are particularly welcome.

-Authors are invited to submit full papers of 5,000 TO 8,000 words following the ACM guidlines https://www.acm.org/publications/authors/submissions .
+Authors are invited to submit full papers of 5,000 to 8,000 words following the ACM guidlines https://www.acm.org/publications/authors/submissions .
 Submissions will be reviewed by at least two reviewers in a double blind review process.
-Paper should be submitted through our Easychair site: (TBA).
+Paper, including transfer papers from the ECAI main track, should be submitted through our Easychair link.
 At least one author of each accepted paper is required to register for the workshop and for ECAI.
 Informal proceedings will be distributed to ECAI 2025 registrants in electronic form.
-We are arranging for selected papers to be published in a special section of the ACM Journal on Responsible Computing https://dl.acm.org/journal/jrc .

 Important Dates